Ganesh-P03/CO-Project/README.md

 > UI :

-1)Go to release folder and click on wxBits.exe file ( remember only for window's )(Installer will be made for window's user on 2nd phase )
-2)If there is a prompt from Windows security click on runanyway 3)Here you  go-wxBitsapp running!!
+1)Go to release folder and click on wxBits.exe file ( remember only for window's )(Installer  Link is below ) 2)If there is a prompt from Windows security click on runanyway 3)Here you  go-wxBitsapp running!!